Unified Functional-Holographic Theory of the QCD Critical End Point

-and by restricting the fit window to scales where $k\ll \xi^{-1}$ and subleading corrections are negligible.
-The CEP coordinates, the curvature $\kappa$, and the exponents are therefore not inputs but outputs of the closed DSE-FRG-V-QCD system once $(a_i,b_3,T_0)$, the vacuum low-energy constants for $G_S$, $G_V$, $K$, and the holographic normalization of $\chi_{\rm CS}$ are fixed at $\mu_{B}=0$ \cite{Fukushima:2008wg,Borsanyi:2020,jarvinen2012v-qcd,Arean2017}.
+and by restricting the fit window to scales where $k\ll \xi^{-1}$ and subleading corrections are negligible. { The extracted critical exponents are summarized in Table~\ref{tab:critical_exponents}.

+} The CEP coordinates, the curvature $\kappa$, and the exponents are therefore not inputs but outputs of the closed DSE-FRG-V-QCD system once $(a_i,b_3,T_0)$, the vacuum low-energy constants for $G_S$, $G_V$, $K$, and the holographic normalization of $\chi_{\rm CS}$ are fixed at $\mu_{B}=0$ \cite{Fukushima:2008wg,Borsanyi:2020,jarvinen2012v-qcd,Arean2017}.

-The momentum integrals in $\Omega_F$ and in the derivatives entering $n_B$ and $\chi_B$ are evaluated with a Gauss-Legendre quadrature on $p\in[0,\Lambda]$ after the change of variables $p=\Lambda(1+x)/(1-x)$ mapping $x\in[-1,1)$ to $p\in[0,\infty)$ and accompanied by the Jacobian $dp=2\Lambda,dx/(1-x)^2$.
+The momentum integrals in $\Omega_F$ and in the derivatives entering $n_B$ and $\chi_B$ are evaluated with a Gauss-Legendre quadrature on $p\in[0,\Lambda]$ after the change of variables $p=\Lambda(1+x)/(1-x)$ mapping $x\in[-1,1)$ to $p\in[0,\infty)$ and accompanied by the Jacobian $dp=2\Lambda dx/(1-x)^2$.
 The integrands are rewritten in log-sum-exp form to avoid loss of significance near the Fermi surface at large $\beta E_f$, and the Polyakov polynomials $F_\Phi$ and $\bar F_\Phi$ are evaluated in a numerically stable factorized representation.
 Matsubara sums, wherever present in the DSE kernels, are replaced by their analytic evaluation in terms of the Polyakov-weighted distribution functions $n_\Phi^\pm(x)$ and their derivatives.
 The FRG threshold functions are computed at each scale $k$ using the quasi-particle energies $E_{k,f}=\sqrt{k^2+M_f^2}$ and the occupations $n_\Phi^\pm(E_{k,f}\mp \tilde\mu_f)$, and the flow is stopped when $k$ falls below the smallest physical scale in the problem, \(\min\{T,\mu_B,\xi^{-1}\}\), at which point $\Gamma_k$ is insensitive to the choice of regulator.
 Convergence in the coupled DSE-FRG gap system is declared when the maximum relative change of all primary unknowns $(M_f,\Phi,\sigma,\hat g_S,\hat g_V,\hat k)$ across a full outer iteration falls below $10^{-7}$ and the Hessian spectrum is stable to within $10^{-6}$ under refinement of the quadrature and step-size.

 The fluctuation observables along experimental trajectories are obtained by composing the susceptibilities with a continuous parameterization of the chemical freeze-out line.
 Writing the trajectory as $T_f(\mu_B)=T_c^{(0)}\big[1-\kappa_f(\mu_B/T_c^{(0)})^2-\lambda_f(\mu_B/T_c^{(0)})^4\big]$, the higher-order cumulant ratios evaluated along the path are